nellymururi/Portfolio/README.md

 - Provided minimal starter App.jsx code.

 ### Prompt 3: Adding Animations and Navbar
-I want to add animations: a waving hand emoji after “Hi,” icons for each skill (💻, 📱, etc.), placeholder pages for About, Projects, Contact, and an “NM” logo in the navbar.
+I want to add animations: a waving hand emoji after “Hi,” icons for each skill (💻, 📱, etc.), placeholder pages for About, Projects, Contact, and an “NWM” logo in the navbar.KIndly act as tutos and show me how I can implement this step by step as I learn.
 **AI Response Summary:**
 - Navbar with NM logo implemented.
 - HomeSection component with waving hand, animated icons, and smooth fade-in using Framer Motion and ReactTyped.